 One of the many dogmas that the functional training community has installed in our brains is that lifting straps are pure evil and only low-life moronic wannabe bodybuilders use them.
-This is one of the reasons people are afraid to rely on straps for exercises such as the deadlift.
-Question is, are you really a sinner if you deadlift with straps?
-I don’t think so.
+This is one of the reasons why people are afraid to rely on straps for exercises like the deadlift.

 FOREARMS vs. HIPS & BACK

-Your forearms and grip muscles will never be able to match the strength that can be produced by your hips and back.
-That’s why sooner or later you will start missing reps because you can’t hold on to the bar.
-The most popular solution to this problem is to use the so-called mixed grips (baseball grip) for your working sets.
-One palm should be pointing towards you, and the other one facing in the opposite direction.
-This way when your forearms start to open, they negate each other’s weakness.
+Your forearm and grip muscles will never match the strength produced by your hips and back.
+Sooner or later, you will start missing reps because you can’t hold on to the bar.
+The most popular solution to this problem is to embrace the so-called mixed grip (baseball grip) for your work sets.
+One palm points towards you, the other one away from you.
+When your palms start to open, they negate each other’s weakness.

-1. It makes your arms longer, which allows you to lift more weight.
+1. It makes your arms longer.
+This allows you to lift more weight.

 2. It is much safer for your biceps tendons.